jkap/jkap-crimeteam/index.md

 hi i'm jae kaplan

-i break xcode and write iOS build tools at square
+i write build and other devex tools

 i write about Disney parks and occasionally other things on [my blog][blog]{:rel="me"}